-1. Place the vehicle facing a target wall as described in Check Headlamp Alignment (Page 206).
+Position the vehicle facing a target wall as described in Service Procedures > Headlamp Alignment (Page 205).

-Have a person weighing roughly the same as the principal rider sit on the motorcycle.
+The weight of the rider compresses the suspension slightly.
+Have a person whose weight is roughly the same as the principal rider sit on the motorcycle.

-- 2. With the vehicle upright and a rider seated on the motorcycle, measure the distance from the floor to the centerline of each auxiliary/fog lamp. - Measure the horizontal distance from the headlamp vertical centerline to the vertical centerline of each auxiliary/fog lamp. - 4.
-See Figure 95 or Figure 96.
+- 2. With the vehicle upright and a rider seated, measure the distance from the floor to the centerline of each auxiliary/fog lamp. - Measure the horizontal distance from the headlamp vertical centerline to the vertical centerline of each auxiliary/fog lamp. - 4.
+See Figure 99.
 Mark the auxiliary/fog lamp horizontal and vertical centerlines (2, 3) on the wall. - 5.
-Remove the turn signal lamp from the mounting bracket. - Using special tool, loosen the auxiliary/fog lamp flange nut only enough to allow movement of the lamp.
-Special Tool: FLARE NUT SOCKET (FRX181) - 7.
-Turn on the headlamp low beam and cover both the headlamp and the right auxiliary/fog lamp.
+Remove the turn signal lamp from the mounting bracket. - 6.
+Using flare nut socket, loosen the auxiliary/fog lamp flange nut only enough to allow movement of the lamp.

+Special Tool: FLARE NUT SOCKET (FRX181)